Run the sample app: HoloLens - Visual Studio (C++/WinRT)

 Create a Spatial Anchors resource

-From the left menu in the Azure portal, select Create a resource.
+On the left pane, select Create a resource.

-- Select the subscription to attach the resource to.
+Select the subscription that you want to attach the resource to.

-- Create a resource group by selecting Create new and name the resource group myResourceGroup and select OK.
+Create a resource group by selecting Create new.
+Name it myResourceGroup, and then select OK.

 Open the sample project

-Clone the samples repository by running the following command:
+Clone the samples repository by running the following commands:

 HoloLens\DirectX\SampleHoloLens.sln in Visual Studio.